RSG-KH/khmer-calendar/README.md

 - **Zero Network Permissions**: The application does not request the Android `INTERNET` permission.
 - **Zero Advertising or Telemetry**: No third-party SDKs, analytics, or tracking services are bundled.
 - **Local Data Ownership**: User events and preferences are stored exclusively on-device in SQLite.

+For complete details on our data practices and user controls, read our [Privacy Policy](PRIVACY_POLICY.md).

 ### Credits & Attribution
 - Lunar calendar arithmetic adapted from [MetheaX/khmer-chhankitek-calendar](https://github.com/MetheaX/khmer-chhankitek-calendar) and aligned with [MomentKH](https://github.com/ThyrithSor/momentkh), honoring the pioneering research of Phylypo Tum and Thyrith Sor.